vubiostat/accre_tutorial/README.md

 20      9    20
 ```

 There it is, the results of our batch runs.
-Looking at the batch numbers
+One can now proceed to produce
-one can see that 12 is still missing.
+specular reports of the findings.
+This ends the main tutorial of running

-With this one is equipped with the basics of running jobs on ACCRE.
+jobs on ACCRE for Biostatistics.

 ## Installing Packages